thanniti/Manim-Gallery/README.md

 # Welcome to my manim gallery

-manim is python libary for creating math animation create by grant Sanderson founder of 3b1b channels **some of the code are inherit form Grants ([see his code](https://github.com/3b1b/videos))
+manim is python libary for creating math animation create by grant Sanderson founder of 3b1b channel

+**some of the code are inherit form Grants ([see his code](https://github.com/3b1b/videos))

 # to render